-Economic factors, continuing turmoil among financial institutions and increasing transaction complexity, including the increased use of swaps and other interest rate management agreements have required increased vigilance toward issuance of new debt and state financial transactions.
-In addition, market conditions favor refundings and thus create heavier workloads for state and local data management.
-As interest rates rise, applications to finance single-family mortgages and wastedisposal projects are expected to increase as housing finance corporations and other entities seek additional tax-exempt financing opportunities.
+Economic factors and transaction complexity, including the increased use of swaps and other interest rate management agreements have dictated the need for increased vigilance toward issuance of new debt and state financial transactions.
+In addition, market conditions favor refunding certain existing debt, making a heavier workload for both state and local data management.
+As interest rates rise, applications to finance single-family mortgages and waste-disposal projects are expected to increase as housing finance corporations and other entities seek additional tax-exempt financing opportunities.